Structured Independence in B&R Style

 Hike above the vineyards of Pommard and Volnay and enjoy a private, expert-led wine tasting in a traditional cave (cellar) in the town centre.

-Begin venturing to the south of the Côte de Beaune, giving way to the grand whites of Le Montrachet and Meursault.
-Walk uphill from the village of Santenay towards the incredible views of the Montagne des 3 Croix.
+Begin venturing to the south of the Côte de Beaune, giving way to the grand whites of Le Montrachet.
+Walk downhill from the cliffs of the village of Meloisey with incredible views towards the great little town of Meursault, your home for the next two nights.

-Meander along the flat paths of the Montrachet’s famous vineyards and head towards the village of Corpeau before indulging in a Michelin-starred dinner at your hotel—an ideal setting to toast your week in beautiful Burgundy.
+Meander along the flat paths of the Montrachet’s famous vineyards and head towards the villages of Chassagne and Puligny before indulging in a Michelin-starred dinner at your hotel—an ideal setting to toast your week in beautiful Burgundy.

 A private shuttle timed for your convenience brings you to the Dijon train station for high-speed connections to Paris, Lyon or Geneva.
 Au revoir!